Mental Training Skills Every Athlete Needs To Learn

 - Step #3: Create your scene (remember to be in the scene, not simply see yourself in the scene).

-- Step #4: Bring emotion into the scene (for your sport, feel confident while you perform and successful at the end.
+- Step #4: Bring emotion into the scene (for your sport, feel confident while you perform and be successful at the end.
 For a relaxing scene, feel calm and relaxed).